niederhuth/Genomic-epigenomic-mechanisms-mediate-long-term-effects-of-prenatal-hormones-on-offspring-phenotype/README.md

 ---
 Title: "Prenatal testosterone triggers long-term behavioral changes in male zebra finches: unravelling the neurogenomic mechanisms."
-Bioinformatic Analysis: "Chad Niederhuth"
-Collaborator: "Alex Bentz"
-Raw data: "Link to data on SRA will be provided at later point"
+Authors: "Alex Bentz, Chad E. Niederhuth, Laura L. Carruth, and Kristen J. Navara" Raw data: "GEO Accession: GSE100396"
 ---

 This repository is for scripts and processed data for the paper: